Rays vs. Astros: Betting Trends, Records ATS, Home/Road Splits

 Rays Betting Records & Stats

-- The Rays have gone 20-2 in games they were listed as the moneyline favorite (winning 90.9% of those games).
+- The Rays have compiled a 20-3 record in games they were favored on the moneyline (winning 87% of those games).

-- The Rays have an implied moneyline win probability of 63.6% in this matchup.

-- Tampa Bay has had an over/under set by bookmakers 23 times, and have combined with opponents to go over the total in 13 of those games (13-7-3).
+- Tampa Bay has played in 24 games with over/under set, and have combined with opponents to go over the total 13 times (13-8-3).

-- The Rays have played four games with a set run line, and have covered them all.
+- The Rays have covered 100% of their games this season, going 4-0-0 against the spread.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.